What To Do When a Loved One Passes Away

 Whether your spouse has just passed away or you have lost your mom or dad, the emotional trauma of losing a loved one often c...Read more

 You will typically receive your Social Security payments at the same time each month.
 The date on which your payout falls each month is based on the day of the month you were born, with some exceptions.

 Each monthly payment is made as payment for the previous month.
 Thus, a Social Security recipient must have survived the entire month to be entitled to the payment.
 For example, if a recipient dies on June 24, the payment made on July 3 will have to be returned.
 Consequently, in most cases the estates of decedents must pay back the Social Security Administration (SSA) for the last payment received.

 The executor, administrator, or next-of-kin should notify the SSA by calling the 800 number for the state in which the deceased resided.
 (Often funeral homes provide this service.)
-If the recipient had her Social Security payment deposited directly into her bank account, the SSA will arrange to withdraw the payment electronically.
+If the recipient had their Social Security payment deposited directly into their bank account, the SSA will arrange to withdraw the payment electronically.
 The bank account must remain open for at least 45 days following notification to the SSA of the death.
 If the payments were mailed rather than direct-deposited, the SSA will send a letter requesting reimbursement.

 Following the death of a Social Security recipient, the SSA will pay a lump-sum death benefit of $255 to:

-For more about Social Security, click here.
+For more about Social Security, read these articles from ElderLawAnswers.com.